somarlyonks/wtfile/README.md

 ## requirements

-It's just an aggressive and insane option, it deponds on nothing but Python3.6.0+ that supports the powerful "path-like".
+Python3.6.0+ for formated string and "path-like".

 ## usage